 Get academic credit for working in a research lab on campus!

 Biology Summer Undergraduate Research Program (B-SURP)

 Targeted toward freshmen and sophomores who wish to gain research experience, this summer program allows students to get paid for 10 weeks of research.
 Programs are located on campus, at Hopkins Marine Station, and at other sites around the world.
-Applications are due Tuesday, January 14, 2020 by 11:59pm.
-Application deadline EXTENDED to January 15!
+Applications are due Thursday, January 14, 2021 by 11:59pm PST.

 Summer Research Credit